MaxLaumeister/ownvideo/README.md

 ## Demo

-Please check out the [OwnVideo sample site](https://www.maxlaumeister.com/code/ownvideo/) to see an instance of OwnVideo running with some placeholder videos.
+Please check out my site [MusicalWolfe.com](https://www.musicalwolfe.com/) to see an instance of OwnVideo running with some of my videos.

 ## Installing OwnVideo